What does it mean to be an individual?

 When our organizations are designed to separate us, even those who start with a more robust sense of human relationships – assuming there is usually potential for collaboration, compassion, benevolence, and mutuality – can feel trapped in the narrative of separation.
 We may start with the intention of treating our colleagues and employees as people (ends-in-themselves) with whom to collaborate and create something valuable, but in hindsight we notice that we have come to treat them as resources (means to an end) that we use to achieve our own or the organization’s ends.

 Recently, there are signs of an emerging sense in society and in organizations that we need to give more attention to what connects us rather than what separates us.
 We are told to put empathy and compassion for each other at the foundation of our innovation and collaboration efforts.
 But there is something fundamentally dissonant about the calls for empathy in a world of separate individuals.
-If you start with the assumption that you are separate, it takes ongoing acts of willpower to bring empathy and compassion to life in your actions.
+If you start with the assumption that you are separate, it takes ongoing acts of will (in the form of willpower) to bring empathy and compassion to life in your actions.

 In the Lecture on Ethics, Kant states: